Skip to main content

 6. Understanding the Report Columns

-• Available Inventory: Physically in stock now and available to sell.
+• Available Inventory — Physically in stock and available to sell.

-• Days of Stock Left: Based on current available inventory and sales velocity, this does not include incoming Purchase orders.
+• Days of Stock Left — Based on current available inventory and sales velocity.
+Does not include incoming purchase orders.

 7. Important Clarifications

-• For sellers using multiple warehouses or operating across regions:
+For sellers using multiple warehouses or operating across regions, the report supports regional forecasts and non-sharing warehouse configurations.

 Advanced Configuration Options

-If Warehouse 1 is non-sharing and Warehouse 2 is running low, the system will recommend a reorder for Warehouse 2—even if Warehouse 1 has plenty of inventory.
+Example: If Warehouse 1 is non-sharing and Warehouse 2 is running low, the system will recommend a reorder for Warehouse 2 — even if Warehouse 1 has plenty of stock.

 How to enable:

-Important: Every in-transit type warehouse must be linked to a destination warehouse so the system knows where the inbound inventory is going.
+Important: Every in-transit type warehouse must be linked to a destination warehouse so the system knows where inbound inventory is going.
 This is especially important when regions are in use.
-You can set the warehouse on the in transit warehouse settings page.
+You can set this on the in-transit warehouse settings page.

 Regions let you group warehouses into geographical or operational clusters for separate inventory calculations.
 This is especially useful when inventory should not be shared across countries or markets.